 Take all of these herbs every day, first thing in the morning and on an empty stomach in the evening (half an hour before eating).
 Do this for 10 days, then rest five days.
 Repeat.
 I recommend doing this cycle at least twice.

 (Note: If you are pregnant do not do any intestinal anti-parasitical cleansing.
 Garlic is fine.)

 I've been with Nature's Sunshine for decades (not a paid ad).
 In my experience, they have the highest quality products and best customer service.
 You can simply purchase on their site or to save money and get the wholesale price, you can call them at 1-(800)-223-8225 and ask to get a membership.

 The Exit Process

 Monitoring a cleanse is always messy and often gross.
 You have to be vigorous to ensure successful removal.
 The exit process happens via - you guessed it - bowel movements.
 It's important to know the signs to be sure they left your body.
 Steady now, this will be graphic!
 Get a foot long stick.
 A disposable chopstick works well.

 Examine every bowel movement for the duration of the entire cleanse (60 days).
 That’s right.
 60 days.
 10 days on, five days off, in four successions to be safe.
 Look for typical signs: white rice-like tapeworm, pumpkin seed-like larvae, small white thread-like pinworms, long pasta-like roundworms, or flat translucent-like flukes.

 If you do not see anything on the surface, well...that's what the chopstick is for.
-If you don't see anything by the end of thirty days, it's tempting to think another 30 days aren't necessary.
-But just because you do not see anything visible, doesn't mean you aren’t passing parasites.
+If you don't see anything by the end of 30 days, it's tempting to think another 30 days aren't necessary.
+But just because you don't see anything visible, doesn't mean you aren’t passing parasites.
 Many are microscopic.

 The old adage “An ounce of prevention is worth a pound of cure” could not ring more clearly than in the case of parasites.
 With that in mind: